-This system is an internally used VA system utilized for and by VA employees, so the notice is not applicable for the tool.
+This system is an internally used VA system utilized by and for VA employees, so the notice is not applicable for this system.

 6.2 Do individuals have the opportunity and right to decline to provide information?
 If so, is a penalty or denial of service attached?